Walter Bromley

 Walter Henry Bromley (c.
 1774 – c.
-5 May 1838) was a British military officer and reformer who founded a school in Halifax, Nova Scotia and did much good work among children of poorer families including, especially, indigenous Canadians.
+5 May 1838) was a British military officer and reformer who founded a school in Halifax, Nova Scotia, Canada, and did much good work among children of poorer families including, especially, indigenous Canadians.
 He later emigrated to South Australia where he briefly ran that new colony's first school then served for a short time as Protector of Aborigines.

 History

 Bromley, the eldest son of Robert and Julie Bromley, was baptised on 27 February 1775 in Keelby and grew up in rural Lancashire.
 He enlisted in the 23rd Regiment of Foot (better known as the Royal Welch Fusiliers) when quite young.
 He saw action in a number of overseas conflicts (including Nova Scotia 1808–1810), rising to the rank of captain.

 In 1811 he returned to England and retired on half pay.

 Canada

 In 1813 he returned to Halifax, Nova Scotia where he founded the Royal Acadian School, which he ran for the thirteen years he lived there.
 His school offered education for middle- and low-income families, including girls, black and immigrant children.
 The school included Protestants and Catholics.
 The school was controversial, however, as some of its biggest supporters came from the Nova Scotia elite.

 Bromley also devoted himself to the service of the Mi'kmaq people.
 The Mi'kmaq were among the poor of Halifax and in the rural communities.
 According to historian Judith Finguard, his contribution to give public exposure to the plight of the Mi'kmaq "particularly contributes to his historical significance."
 Finguard wrote: